-Office location: Online through Canvas Office hours: I will check messaging daily and can arrange Zoom or be "live" during messaging if you want an immediate interaction session.
+Office location: Online through Canvas

+Office hours: I will check messaging daily and can arrange Zoom or be "live" during messaging if you want an immediate interaction session.
 Use the Canvas Inbox for messaging.

-Phone number: 707-476-4224 Email address: dave-bazard@redwoods.edu (only use this for non-class communication).
+Email address: david-bazard@redwoods.edu (only use this for non-class communication).